Stephen T. Minerd was born on Jan. 7 or 17, 1870 in Barbour County, WV, the son of Ruth Ann (Minerd) Kennedy, who was not married at the time.

 At the time of Mary's death, a newspaper reported that she was survived by an astounding 136 living descendants, including 29 grandchildren, 66 great-grandchildren and 41 great-great grandchildren.

 Daughter Laura "Lucy" Goins (1910-1997) was born on April 30, 1910 in Amesville, Athens County.
 At the age of 18, she lived with her parents and younger siblings in Rendville, Perry County.
-She married Charles "Henry" Parsons (1903-1990), the son of John A. and Emma P. (Dalton) Parsons.
-They resided in Athens, and had one son, James Edward Parsons.
+She entered into marriage with Charles "Henry" Parsons (Jan.
+16, 1903-1990), the son of John A. and Emma P. (Dalton) Parsons.
+They resided in Athens, and produced one son, James Edward Parsons.
 Laura was employed as a laborer for Gould National Battery Corporation and was a member of the Haga Mission in Stewart Township, Athens County.
 Circa 1976, they resided in Athens, Route 4.
-At the age of 87, Charles passed away in 1990.
+At the age of 87, Charles passed away in Doctor's Hospital in Nelsonville, OH on Feb.
+24, 1990.
+Brother Steve Heskett led the funeral service.
 Laura lived for another seven years as a widow.
 She spent her final time on earth residing on West River Road in Athens.
 She died at O'Bless Hospital in Athens, at the age of 87, on May 22, 1997.
 She was laid to rest beside her husband in Mount Hermon Cemetery.

 Daughter Luwilda Elizabeth "Willie" Goins (1911-1952) was born five days before Christmas 1911 in Northrup, OH.
 As a teenager, she relocated with her parents and younger siblings to the coal mining town of Rendville, Perry County, OH.
 There, she grew into adulthood.
 When she was a young woman, Luwilda lived in Zanesville.
 In September 1933, the 21-year-old Luwilda married 23-year-old John Thomas Ashby (1910-1978).
 He was the son of John B. and (?)
 Chapman) Ashby.
 They had at least two daughters, Esther Lorena Fraticelli and Betty Irene Dexter.
 In 1940, when the federal census count was recorded, the Ashbys made their home in Rendville, with John earning a living laboring as a coal miner.
 The Columbus (OH) Dispatch has reported that in the 1940s, Rendville was comprised of a post office, bar, two stores and a little more than 100 homes, mostly connected with the local mines.
 Tragically, at the age of 40, Luwilda suffered from serious health problems of coronary disease and heart blockage.
 She also was afflicted with growths in her fallopian tubes.
 So in late October 1952, Luwilda underwent surgery in the Bethesda Hospital in nearby Zanesville to remove the tubes and part of her lower intestinal tract.
 The operation did not produce the desired effect.
 Unable to overcome the magnitude of her failing organs, she succumbed on Nov.
 7, 1952, less than two weeks before what would have been her 41st birthday.
 Her remains were brought back to her birthplace region of Athens County to be lowered into eternal rest in Mount Hermon Cemetery near Sharpsburg.
 John, her widower, signed her death certificate.
 John survived his wife by more than a quarter of a century.
 He passed into eternity on July 24, 1978, at the age of 67.
 By 2011, reported the Dispatch, Rendville had shrunk to become "Ohio's smallest town."